Frequently asked questions around Azure Active Directory reports

 A: See Getting started with Azure Active Directory Premium to upgrade your Azure Active Directory edition.

 Q: How soon should I see activities data after getting a premium license?

 A: If you already have activities data as a free license, then you can see it immediately.
-If you don’t have any data, then it will take one or two days for the data to show up in the reports.
+If you don’t have any data, then it will take up to 3 days for the data to show up in the reports.